Daniel-Mietchen/events/Environmental-Health-Seminar-Env-H-580-on-2019-01-31.md

 >  “felt that this was an important finding to bring to the public irrespective of a scientific publication”

-- only fragments identified so far, so precise strain is as yet uncertain
+- only fragments of the viral sequence identified so far, so precise strain is as yet uncertain
 - find was limited to a single sample out of > 11,000 that were analyzed
 - sample was taken in 2016 from a _Miniopterus inflatus_ bat in a cave in Liberia
 - that species is common across multiple countries, but Ebola virus had never been identified in it in West Africa
+- press release also highlights preventive measures and reiterates that there is no current outbreak in Liberia
+- background: Liberia was the country most affected by the 2014 Ebola outbreak, which caught their health system by surprise, despite paywalled [findings](https://web.archive.org/web/20171214145557/https://www.nytimes.com/2015/04/08/opinion/yes-we-were-warned-about-ebola.html) by foreign researchers "indicat[ing] that Liberia has to be included in the Ebola virus endemic zone" decades earlier

 Q: What does _Miniopterus inflatus_ feed on?
 A: [Mostly insects](https://en.wikipedia.org/wiki/Vespertilionidae).